Nepal

 International Education Standards

-Under the Nepal Chartered Accountants Act 1997, as amended in 2004, the Institute of Chartered Accountants of Nepal (ICAN) is responsible for establishing initial professional development and continuing professional development (CPD) for its members.
+Under the Nepal Chartered Accountants Act 1997, the Institute of Chartered Accountants of Nepal (ICAN) is responsible for establishing initial professional development (IPD) and continuing professional development (CPD).

-Candidates for the Chartered Accountant designation must fulfill education, practical experience, and examination requirements stipulated by ICAN.
-In 2014, ICAN reports it revised its curriculum to be in line with IES and verifies compliance with the requirements through its Board of Studies.
+Candidates for the Chartered Accountant designation must fulfill initial education, practical experience, exams, and continuing education requirements stipulated by ICAN.
+ICAN reports it reviews its curriculum to be in line with IES and verifies compliance with the requirements through its Board of Studies.
+The last review and revisions took place in 2023 and will be applicable December 2024.

 -